AnemiB/Nerdy-Nibbles/README.md

 #### Backend / AI & Persistence

 * Firebase for user & progress data.
-* Optional Python microservice acts as an AI bridge to the LLM (Gemini).
-The frontend posts prompts to the server which handles model orchestration and prompt templates then returns standardized outputs (lesson content, quiz items, explanation text).
 * Optionally call the LLM directly from a secure backend (avoid direct frontend model calls that expose keys).

 #### DevOps & Tooling